 Tables 1, 2, 3, 4, 5 and 6 list all of the drinking water contaminants that were detected during the most recent sampling for the constituent.
+Table 7 shows the treatment Technique.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
 The State allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of the data, though representative of the water quality, are more than one year old.
 Any violation of an AL, MCL, MRDL, or TT is asterisked.
 Additional information regarding the violation is provided later in this report.

-Table 1 - SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA

-COEMOIEMEN Microbiological Contaminants Highest No. of Detections MCL PHG (MCLG) TYPICAL SOURCE Coliform 0 NONE More than 1 sample in a month with a detection Naturally present in the environment.
+Table 1 - SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA Microbiological Contaminants - MCL PHG (MCLG) TYPICAL SOURCE Coliform 0 NONE More than 1 sample in a month with a detection Naturally present in the environment.